Leaves are changing, temperatures are cooling, and, for certain climates, that means it’s the sad time of year to close your swimming pool.

+As we reminisce on this year’s pool season and transition into the colder months, it’s time to winterize your pool so it will be prepped and ready for the next pool season.
 Closing your pool is a simple process that either you or your pool professional can do.
 If you plan on closing your own pool, make sure you follow these 10 pool closing steps to avoid expensive repairs in the spring.

 - pH: 7.2 – 7.4

-- Alkalinity: 80 – 120 ppm
+- Alkalinity: 60 – 120 ppm

-- Cyanuric Acid: 0 ppm
+- Cyanuric Acid: 20 – 40 ppm

 - Calcium Hardness: 200 – 400 ppm

 It’s important to shock and chlorinate your pool water prior to closing your pool.
 Superchlorination is a good practice to make sure bacteria and algae don’t linger in unsuspecting areas of the pool vessel.
 Attempt to shock the pool at least two days before the last days of your pool closing.
 If that is not an option, shock the pool water the night before.